 How your brand is perceived is not something you decide.
 Your audience does.
-However, a clear and consistent strategy helps position your brand and enables you to influence how your brand is being perceived.
+However, a clear and consistent strategy helps position your business and enables you to influence how your brand is being seen.

 Start with Purpose